 - Your unsecured creditors should no longer contact you about the debts that you've included in the agreement.

 - If creditors are still contacting you about a debt, advise them of your AFSA administration number[?] and start date.

 - Normally, the PIA will not affect secured creditors.
 Secured creditors may still able to repossess secured goods (e.g. house or car) if you can't keep making repayments.

-For more information see: What are the consequences of a personal insolvency agreement?
+For more information see: Consequences of a personal insolvency agreement.